-- 1 onion thick sliced
+- 1 yellow onion thick sliced

-- 1 clove large garlic minced
+- 1 large clove garlic minced

-- 1/2 cup fresh orange juice
+- 1/2 cup orange juice

 - 1 Tablespoon red wine vinegar

 - Next layer in the slices of onions and the figs. Sprinkle the garlic over the mixture and add orange juice and red wine vinegar.

-- Cook on medium heat 6 – 7 hours.
+- Cook on low 6 – 7 hours.